mdabdullah323/Creative-Agency/README.md

 - User can post reviews.
 - User will be able to see their work progress through the status.

-### Admin
-- An admin can add services and make more admins.
-- Admin will be able to change the status of orders.

 ### Technologies Used
 - React.js
-- Base64
 - Swiper.js
 - Node.js
 - MongoDB